 You may want to try drinking an electrolyte-balanced beverage like Gatorade or coconut water for the extra mineral and hydration benefits!

-Make sure you have enough padding under your body so that it doesn't rest directly on a hard surface.
+Ensure you have enough padding under your body, so it doesn't rest directly on a hard surface.
 This includes pillows and mattresses with sufficient support for different parts of your body (such as hips/shoulders) while sleeping or sitting upright.

 Use proper body positioning to help spread your weight and support your entire body.
-To learn more about doing this, ask your doctor or nurse practitioner to show you how!
+Ask your doctor or nurse practitioner to show you how to learn more about doing this!

 Wash daily with mild soap and warm water; pat your skin dry gently with a towel instead of rubbing vigorously.
 Clean skin will reduce the risk of infection and keep your skin hydrated.

-It's essential to ensure you're getting plenty of vitamin D as this is one of the most important vitamins for healthy skin.
+It's essential to ensure you're getting plenty of vitamin D, as this is one of the essential vitamins for healthy skin.
 Vitamins C, E and K also play a vital role.

-I know it seems a bit counterintuitive when you consider maintaining the same position for long periods can cause pressure ulcers.
+It seems a bit counterintuitive when you consider maintaining the same position for long periods can cause pressure ulcers.
 However, sleep is vital for our body's ability to heal.
-Ask your nurse to help you turn during the night to reduce your risk of developing sores.
+Ask your nurse to help you turn at night to reduce your risk of developing sores.

-Check-in with your caregiver regularly to make sure they're checking for sores and changing any dressings as needed.
+Check in with your caregiver regularly to ensure they're checking for sores and changing dressings as needed.

 Who is responsible for preventing pressure ulcers while in Hospital?

 Preventing bed sores is a team effort; everyone is responsible.
-The primary responsibility lies with your care professionals, usually your nurses and doctors, while in a hospital.
+While in a hospital, the primary responsibility lies with your care professionals, usually your nurses and doctors.

-However, you also have a responsibility to follow your caregiver's instructions and provide them with accurate information about your health.
-If you're unhappy with the care you're receiving while in hospital, contact your local GP and record your concerns.
+However, you are also responsible for following your caregiver's instructions and providing them with accurate information about your health.
+If you're unhappy with the care you receive while in the hospital, contact your local GP and record your concerns.